 In spite of his preeminence in the profession, entailing an enormous burden of work upon him and necessitating constant travel, he found time to prepare a series of reports on decisions involving patent rights.
 They were published under the title of "Fisher's Patent Cases", and the labor of collecting the material and editing the decisions was prodigious.

 From the time of his retirement from the Patent Office to the close of his life, his progress was rapid and unbroken.
 It was while thus in the full tide of prosperity, surrounded by all that could make life attractive, and with unusual capabilities for appreciating and enjoying it, that he was surprised by sudden death.
-On a summer excursion down the Susquehanna, in an open boat, accompanied only by his ten year old son, the rapids below Harrisburg upset and wrecked their craft, claiming both lives.
+On a summer excursion down the Susquehanna, in an open boat, accompanied only by his 10-year-old son, the rapids below Harrisburg upset and wrecked their craft, claiming both lives.
 Thus died Samuel S. Fisher on August 14, 1874, at the age of 42.

-On the day of his funeral the Patent Office was ordered closed by his successor, Commissioner Leggett.
+On the day of his funeral, the Patent Office was ordered closed by his successor, Commissioner Leggett.

 *Republished with permission of the Patent and Trademark Office Society from the article Biographical Sketches of the Commissioners of Patents, 18 J.P.O.S.
 145 (1936).
 The United States Patent and Trademark Office is grateful for the Society’s assistance.